75th Locarno Film Festival

-The 75th annual Locarno Festival opened on 3 August 2022 in Locarno, Switzerland with film Bullet Train by David Leitch.
+The 75th Locarno Film Festival opened on 3 August 2022 in Locarno, Switzerland with film Bullet Train by David Leitch.
 The 75th edition of Locarno Film Festival celebrated as diamond jubilee edition screened 226 films including 105 world premieres and 3 international premieres.
-It hosted retrospective screenings of Douglas Sirk’s films in its Retrospettiva section.
+It hosted retrospective screenings of Douglas Sirk's films in its Retrospettiva section.

 The festival closed on 13 August with the Swiss-German documentary film Everything About Martin Suter.
 Everything but the Truth (Alles über Martin Suter.
 Ausser die Wahrheit.) by André Schäfer.
-Rule 34 by Julia Murat was awarded the Golden Leopard and The Adventures of Gigi the Law by Alessandro Comodin Special Jury Prize.
+Rule 34 by Júlia Murat was awarded the Golden Leopard and The Adventures of Gigi the Law by Alessandro Comodin Special Jury Prize.

 On the last day of the festival the Variety Piazza Grande Award went to French film Annie Colère by Blandine Lenoir, and the Prix du Public UBS, to Swiss-Belgian film Last Dance by Delphine Lehericey.
 128,500 audience watched the screenings during the eleven days of the festival, along with the film professionals.

 Events

-Rotonda by la Mobiliare -Come together!
+Rotonda by la Mobiliare - Come together!

 This event was held from July 29 to August 14.
-It is Locarno Film Festival’s communal space, featuring a wide range of entertainment and discoveries, open and accessible to all.
+It is Locarno Film Festival's communal space, featuring a wide range of entertainment and discoveries, open and accessible to all.
 It constituted following platforms: